-What causes a sanitary sewer to backup?
+What causes a sewer to backup?

 Most sewer backups happen because the line is plugged with debris.
 However, backups can be caused by several factors including the condition of the sewer system itself, natural phenomena such as earth movement and heavy rainfall, and the incorrect use of the system by the public.

 When there's a sewer backup what should I do?

 When a backup occurs, contact the regional district at (604) 702-5000 or 1-800-528-0061 during the hours of 8:30 am to 4:30 pm Monday to Friday.

 Should I call my insurance company?